-This randomized control trial was conducted at Department of Neurosurgery, Indus Medical College Tando Muhamad Khan from 1st January 2020 to 31st December 2020 and comprised of 70 patients.
+This randomized control trial was conducted at Dow International Medical College and Hospital OJHA Campus, Karachi during the period from December, 2021 to May, 2022 and comprised of 70 patients.
 Patients detailed demographics were recorded aster taking written consent.
 Patients who had chronic disease, upper lumbar disc, traumatic disc prolapses and those did not give written consent were excluded from this study.

 Patients were aged between 18-70 years, Patients were divided in to two groups I and II.
-Group I had 35 patients and underwent for endoscopic microdiscectomy and group II received conventional discectomy among 35 patients.
+Group I had 35 patients and underwent for endoscopic microdisectomy and group II received conventional discectomy among 35 patients.
 Patients had low backache with radiation towards legs and prolapsed intervertebral disc at L5-S1 and L4-L5 levels on MRI were included in the study.
-Post-operatively effectiveness was observed between both groups, by using

-Oswestry Disability Index (ODI) in follow up of 10 months.
+Post-operatively effectiveness was observed between both groups, by using Oswestry disability index (ODI) in follow up of 10 months.
 T-test was used to observed ODI difference among both groups.
 Complete data was analyzed by SPSS.